What are Functional Gastrointestinal Diseases?

 Disorders of the gut-brain axis are known as functional gastrointestinal syndromes.
 Variations in locomotion, intestinal over-sensitivity, the function of the mucosa and the body’s natural defenses, the flora of the intestines, and the brain and spinal cord’s processing are some examples of gastrointestinal (GI) symptoms that can result from these disorders.
 The Gastroenterologist at Doral Health and Wellness can help you identify these diseases and evaluate your condition to provide the best treatment option for you.
-The Colonoscopy Doctors in Brooklyn are excellent in diagnosing and preventing gastrointestinal conditions.

 What are examples of these Functional Gastrointestinal Diseases?